GuideNepalMutual FundInvestingNAVSEBONFactsheet

 What you actually need to decide

-When you next look at a Nepali mutual fund factsheet, three questions in order:
+The next time you open a Nepali mutual fund factsheet, three questions in order:

 1. Is the NAV growth, after expense ratio, beating NEPSE since I bought in?
 If yes, the manager is earning the fee.
 If consistently no, ask whether passive exposure (where it exists) would do better.